In an ideal world, you’d have lots more time than 5 days for your Turkey itinerary, but we’re going to make the most out of this introductory trip!

 To start the day off, head over to Balat to see the famous colorful houses in Istanbul and grab breakfast at the many vibrant cafés in the neighborhood.

-This hammam is pretty high-end, but it’s worth the splurge, especially if you want to get recharged for the next leg of the trip!
+It’s a great way to end your time in Istanbul, especially if you want to get recharged for the next leg of the trip!

 Day 3 (evening): Make Your Way to Cappadocia